 The supremum record represents a key higher than any possible key in the page.
 Its “next record” pointer is always zero (which represents NULL, and is always an invalid position for an actual record, due to the page headers).
 The “next record” pointer of the user record with the highest key on the page always points to supremum.

 The actual on-disk format of user records will be described in a future post, as it is fairly complex and will require a lengthy explanation itself.

 User records are added to the page body in the order they are inserted (and may take existing free space from previously deleted records), and are singly-linked in ascending order by key using the “next record” pointers in each record header.
 A singly-linked list is formed from infimum, through all user records in ascending order, and terminating at supremum.
 Using this list, it is trivial to scan in through all user records in a page in ascending order.

-Further, using the “next page” pointer in the INDEX header, it’s easy to scan from page to page through the entire index in ascending order.
+Further, using the “next page” pointer in the FIL header, it’s easy to scan from page to page through the entire index in ascending order.
 This means an ascending-order table scan is also trivial to implement:

 - Start at the first (lowest key) page in the index.
 (This page is found through B+tree traversal, which will be described in a future post.)

 - Read infimum, and follow its “next record” pointer.